 Over 2,000 Deferred Sales Trust have been closed collectivley by The Estate Planning Team and Campbell Law.
 Total value of these trust are over $1,000,000,000.
 13 clients who have a deffered sales trust were audited unrealted to their deffered sales trust, however, each of these 13 DST cases was closed out with no change audits.

-Just about any asset that is subject to capital gains taxation can be deferred with the DST.
+Just about any asset that is subject to capital gains taxation can be deferred with the Deferred Sales Trust.
 These assets include rental properties, primary homes, commercial properties, private stocks and bonds, family businesses and your insurance policies that need to be sold for cash.
-Most common types of asset sales using the DST are the sale of real estate and the sale of a business.
-The DST can be sometimes be used for other types of asset sales and transactions such as:
+Most common types of asset sales using the Deferred Sales Trust are the sale of real estate and the sale of a business.
+The Deferred Sales Trust can be sometimes be used for other types of asset sales and transactions such as:

 - A 1031 Exchange that would otherwise fail to be properly completed can be “rescued” using the DST;

 - The refinancing of a note receivable from a third party;